PG&E proposes rate increase for wildfire prevention

 “PG&E’s GRC (general rate case) proposal includes approximately $7.4 billion in new investments from 2023-2026 to help keep customers safe and reduce the impacts of extreme weather and the threat of catastrophic wildfires,” it said.

-"As part of this GRC and other filings, the average residential customer bill is expected to increase about 5% annually, on average, from 2021 through 2026," PG&E said in a statement.
+"As part of this GRC and other filings, the average residential customer bill is expected to increase about 5% annually, on average, from 2021 through 2026," PG&E said in a statement bwnews.pr/2U9vaL7.

 The watchdog group The Utility Reform Network (TURN) was strongly critical of the proposal.

-"This mindboggling PG&E increase is a slap in the face to millions of California residents still hurting economically from the pandemic," the group wrote in a statement reported by news channel ABC 10.
+"This mindboggling PG&E increase is a slap in the face to millions of California residents still hurting economically from the pandemic," the group wrote in a statement reported by news channel ABC 10 bit.ly/3wfnIM0.

 PG&E has some 16 million customers in central and Northern California.